gnolang/gno/docs/getting-started/playground/start.md

 - `Share` - Generate a unique, short, and shareable identifier for your Gno code.
 - `Deploy` - Connect your wallet and deploy your code to a Gno.land network
 - `Format` - Automatically adjust your Gno code's structure and style for optimal readability and consistency.
-- `Run` - Run a specific expression on your code
+- `Run` - Execute a particular expression within your code to validate its functionality and output.
 - `Test` - Execute predefined tests to verify your code's integrity and ensure it meets expected outcomes.
 - `REPL` - Experiment and troubleshoot in real-time using the GnoVM with interactive REPL features. interactive REPL features (experimental)